November 4, 1946– Robert Mapplethorpe:

 I feel that Mapplethorpe needs to be noted in history as Mapplethorpe: The Artist, not just as a Gay Artist.
 History will place him in the great tradition of the best artists in World Classical Art, and like all of the greatest artists, he is both overrated and underrated.

 Both the establishment art world’s view of photography and how the government funds the arts in America changed completely because of his work.
 His pictures continue to be accused of being obscene.
 So what?
 Mapplethorpe made art and porn the same thing.
-That is his greatest contribution to our culture.
+That is his greatest contribution.

 For me, his most erotic pieces are his photographs of the sex organs of flowers.
 The work is startling.
-Considered to be too tough to see 30 years ago, you can now simply Google the word “Mapplethorpe” and view any of the the photographs that caused Conservatives to convulse back in the day.
-These Right Wingers know nothing of art, but somehow seem to know what is moral.
-They have been able to successfully end much of the public funding for the arts and now that they have all the power, they continue to point their fingers at Mapplethorpe.
-The controversy seems a bit overblown for our own 21st century.
-Aren’t we done with this sort of thing?
-They need to spend time looking, really looking, at Mapplethorpe’s photographs.
+Considered to be too tough to see 30 years ago, you can now simply Google the word “Mapplethorpe” and view the photographs that caused the conservatives to convulse.
+These Right Wingers who know nothing of art, but who somehow seem to know what is moral, have been able to successfully end much of the public funding for the arts and they continue point their fingers at Mapplethorpe.
+The controversy seems a bit overblown in our own 21st century.
+But, spend some time looking at Mapplethorpe’s photographs.
 They will offer proof that he continues to be cutting edge, controversial and original.

-His life and art still matter so much that in 2015, The J. Paul Getty Museum in partnership with the Los Angeles County Museum Of Art along with the David Geffen Foundation presented Robert Mapplethorpe: The Perfect Medium, a mammoth showing of his work that took two museums to highlight the different aspects of Mapplethorpe’s complex oeuvre, and is now on view at Art Gallery Of New South Wales in Sydney through March 4, 2018.
-In the USA, catch shows of his photographs at Arthur Roger Gallery in New Orleans, January 6 – February 17, 2018, and Weinstein Gallery in Minneapolis, January 19 – March 3, 2018.
+His life and art still matter so much that last year The J. Paul Getty Museum in partnership with the Los Angeles County Museum Of Art along with the David Geffen Foundation presented Robert Mapplethorpe: The Perfect Medium, a mammoth showing of his work that took two museums to highlight the different aspects of Mapplethorpe’s complex oeuvre.
+It played to sell-out crowds.

-In January 2016, the astonishingly good documentary film Mapplethorpe: Look At The Pictures, directed by World Of Wonder’s Fenton Bailey and Randy Barbato, was shown at the major film festivals and released on HBO in February.
+Early last year, the astonishingly good documentary film Mapplethorpe: Look At The Pictures, directed by World Of Wonder’s Fenton Bailey and Randy Barbato, was shown at the major film festivals and released on HBO.
 It is an artfully intriguing, insightful work of biographical criticism that places Mapplethrope in the context of his life and artistic vision.
-Mapplethorpe dared people to turn away from his explicit photographs and Bailey and Barbato’s stunning documentary does the same.
-It makes us consider his most controversial pictures, proving that he still has the power to provoke, persuade and perturb.
+Mapplethorpe dared people to turn away from his explicit photographs and Bailey and Barbato’s documentary does the same.
+It makes us look at his most controversial pictures, proving that he still has the power to provoke, persuade and perturb.
 I give it an A+, and not because Bailey and Barbato are my bosses.
 Catch it on HBO On Demand.